Appraisily/data-hub/README.md

 npm start
 ```

-## Deployment

-The service is deployed on Google Cloud Run.
-Deployments are handled automatically through Cloud Build triggers.

 ### Build Process
 1. The Dockerfile uses Node.js 20 slim image
 2. Dependencies are installed using `npm ci`